bhardwajpragya1111-lgtm/MY-COOL-ESP32/README.md

 - GPIO headers
 - Design Rule Check (DRC)

-Run the DRC in EasyEDA and fix any errors that need to be corrected.
+Run the DRC in EasyEDA and fix any errors before manufacturing.

-### Step 3 - Generate Gerber Files
+### Step 3 - Generate or Use Gerber Files

-In EasyEDA, generate the PCB fabrication/manufacturing files.
-The manufacturer normally uses the Gerber files to manufacture the bare PCB.
+The repository already contains a Gerber ZIP file in the `Gerber` folder.

-The generated Gerber package should contain the required PCB layer information such as:
+The Gerber files contain the information required by a PCB manufacturer, including:

 - Copper layers
 - Solder mask